Princeton-CDH/simulating-risk/simulatingrisk/hawkdovemulti/README.md

 configuration to add some chance of agents playing hawk/dove randomly instead of choosing based on the rules of the game.

+## Convergence

+The model is configured to stop automatically when it has stabilized.
+Convergence is reached when an adjustment round occurs and zero agents adjust their risk attitude.

+If adjustment is not enabled, convergence logic falls back to the implementation of the hawk/dove single-risk attitude simulation, which is based on a stable rolling % average of agents playing hawk.

+Model and agent data collection also includes reports on whether agents updated their risk level in the last adjustment round, and model data collection includes a status of "running" or "converged".

 ## Batch running

 This module includes a custom batch run script to run the simulation and